sco0ter/babbler/xmpp-documentation/src/site/markdown/xep/carbons.md

 ## Get Outbound Copies of a Message

-Let\'s say, you enabled Message Carbons for your resource `A` and your other resource `B` sends a message to one of your contacts, resource `A` should then receive a copy of `B`\'s message.
+Let's say, you enabled Message Carbons for your resource `A` and your other resource `B` sends a message to one of your contacts, resource `A` should then receive a copy of `B`'s message.

 You can get the original sent message by checking for the `Sent` extension: